mermaid-js/mermaid/docs/usage.md

 **Edit this Page** [![N|Solid](img/GitHub-Mark-32px.png)](https://github.com/mermaid-js/mermaid/blob/develop/docs/usage.md)

-mermaid is a javascript tool that makes use of a markdown based syntax to render customizable diagrams and charts, for greater speed and ease.
+Mermaid is a Javascript tool that makes use of a markdown based syntax to render customizable diagrams, charts and visualizations.

-mermaid was made to help Documentation catch up with Development, in quickly changing projects.
+Diagrams can be re-rendered/modified by modifying their descriptions.

 ### CDN